 The Charter School submitted the annual Statement of Assurance to the Department of Education, pursuant to N.J.A.C.
 6A:26-12.4(g)

 Follow-up on Prior Year's Findings

 In accordance with Government Auditing Standards, our procedures included a review of all prior year recommendations including findings.

-The finding in the prior year ended June 30, 2021 related to the following:
+There were no audit findings during the prior year ended June 30, 2021.